This page belongs to the Loop Stroke page.

 The feet should not be moving.
 Try to get in position early to give time to stabilize yourself before the loop.

 - Right foot should be slightly ahead of the left.

-Kreanga recommends having your right food (if right-handed) in front of your left, though parallel feet are fine too.
+Kreanga recommends having your right foot (if right-handed) in front of your left, though parallel feet are fine too.

 - Dip your playing shoulder for more options.

 When looping from a distance, you can wind up more of your racket shoulder (counter-clockwise for right-handers) so it gives you the option of aiming to both corners of the table.
 If you don't, you're likely to be limited to aiming at the diagonal corner.

 Tips for the Backhand Loop / Edit Title / Edit Body / Delete / Add Text Section After

 Related Wiki Pages Pre-set Section

 These are sub-pages of the Backhand Loop page (a child in the hiararchy).